usgs/wdfn-blog/content/api_catalog.md

 <div id="a7" class="usa-accordion__content">
 <!--- ------------- -->

-Starting around the year 2000, we began publishing our water data in machine-friendly flat-file formats on a national scale.
+Starting around the year 2000, we began publishing water data in machine-friendly flat-file formats on a national scale.
+These URL endpoints are a primitive form of web service from an earlier time in the history of the Web.
+They output data in simple tab-delimited
+[RDB files](https://waterdata.usgs.gov/nwis/?tab_delimited_format_info) and they do not conform to any open standard.
-These earliest URL endpoints are a primitive form of web service from an earlier time in the history of the Web.
-They output data, not in open-standard formats, but simple tab-delimited files known as [RDB files](https://waterdata.usgs.gov/nwis/?tab_delimited_format_info).
-The input parameters (URL parameters) are not formally documented; instead, input parameters are discovered by using search tools on web pages, noting the resulting URL, and cleverly incorporating it into your code by modifying input parameters as needed.
+The input parameters (URL parameters) are not formally documented and must be deduced by (1) using search tools on web pages, (2) noting the resulting URL, and (3) cleverly incorporating the URL into your software  by modifying input parameters as needed.

 **USGS intends to decommission these endpoints in the coming years, but not until adequate replacements have been developed.**  Until then, although we caution that these old endpoints may be challenging to incorporate into modern software, you may